Practical information about therapy, scheduling, fees, location, and fit.

 -

 If you are interested in setting up an appointment, I offer a free a 15 minute discovery call.
 During the call, we will discuss what you are looking to get out of services and if working together would be a good fit.
-Please click on the button in the header of my website or contact me to set up a discovery call.
+Please request an intro call to get started.

 -